Transcript: Largest Study Ever

 Let’s look at the rest of the conclusion.
-Dietary fat of animal origin was associated with increased pancreatic cancer risk. … And that’s the end of the conclusion.
-Pancreatic cancer is significantly associated, with red meat… significantly associated with dairy… and when one adds in other meat, fish, and eggs, it makes the cancer connection even stronger.
+Dietary fat of animal origin was associated with increased pancreatic cancer risk.
+And that’s the end of the conclusion.
+Pancreatic cancer is significantly associated with red meat; significantly associated with dairy; and when one adds in all other meats, fish, and eggs, it makes the cancer connection even stronger.

 But no association with plant fats.
 Conclusion: evidence of a role for animal fat in the development of pancreatic cancer, but no connection with any kind of fat from plant food sources.

 What if we just eat animal foods that are low-fat, like skim milk?
 An even newer study out this year found an even stronger link between pancreatic cancer and animal protein—an even tighter correlation than with animal fat.
 Plant protein, on the other hand, appeared protective.
 Even animal sugars are associated with pancreatic cancer.
 There’s only one animal sugar—lactose.
 So animal fat, animal protein, and animal carbs—all independently associated with pancreatic cancer risk.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.